Tile Numbers of Knot Corner Mosaics: Introduction

 \section{Introduction}

-In 2008, Lomonaco and Kauffman \cite{lomonacokauffman} introduced knot mosaics, a system for representing knots and links as two dimensional grids of tiles.
+In 2008, Lomonaco and Kauffman \cite{lomonacokauffman} introduced knot mosaics, a system for representing links as two dimensional grids of tiles.
 Lomonaco and Kauffman's tileset is shown in Figure \ref{fig:edgetiles}.
 In 2014, Kuriya and Shehab \cite{kuriyashehab} proved that knot mosaic theory is equivalent to tame knot theory.

-One natural invariant of a knot or link defined using mosaics is the tile number, the minimum number of nonempty tiles needed to represent a given knot as a mosaic.
+One natural invariant of a link defined using mosaics is the tile number, the minimum number of nonempty tiles needed to represent a given linkn as a mosaic.
 It was introduced in 2018 by Heap and Knowles \cite{heapknowles}.
 By 2019, Heap and Knowles \cite{heapknowles2} had enumerated all prime knots of tile number 24 or less and computed their tile numbers.
 Heap and LaCourt \cite{heaplacourt} did further work published in 2020.
-(These papers also spend considerable time on other invariants which we will not discuss.)

 However, Lomonaco and Kauffman's set of tiles is not the only natural set of tiles that can be used to build a mosaic theory.
-Aaron Heap, et al. \cite{heap} and Eric Rawdon, Sayde Jude, and Lizzie Paterson \cite{judepaterson} independently concocted and studied the same alternative set of tiles.
+Aaron Heap et al. \cite{heap} and Eric Rawdon, Sayde Jude, and Lizzie Paterson \cite{judepaterson} independently concocted and studied the same alternative set of tiles.
 We call their new set of tiles the corner tiles and mosaics made with them corner mosaics.
 For clarity, we call Lomonaco and Kauffman's tiles the edge tiles and mosaics made with them edge mosaics.
 Figure \ref{fig:cornertiles} lists the corner tiles.
-Note that the pattern in each corner tile is just the pattern in the corresponding edge tile rotated clockwise $\pi/4$ radians.\footnote{To make this be true, our convention differs from \cite{heap} by a swap of $T_9$ and $T_{10}$.} Figure \ref{fig:hts} shows examples of corner mosaics.
+Note that the pattern in each corner tile is just the pattern in the corresponding edge tile rotated clockwise $\pi/4$ radians.\footnote{To make this be true, our convention differs from \cite{heap} by a swap of $T_9$ and $T_{10}$.} We call $T_9$ and $T_{10}$ crossing tiles.
+Table \ref{tbl:examples} shows examples of corner mosaics.